jonatasbaldin/jonatasbaldin.github.io/_posts/2015-03-15-install-linux-from-network.md

 {% endhighlight %}

 ### All together now! ###
-How all of this work together?
+How does it all work together?

 1. The machine makes a network boot.
-2. The DHCP server delivers an IP address, TFTP address and the file to boot.
+2. The DHCP server delivers an IP address, a TFTP address and the file to boot.
-3. The machine locates the TFTP server and download the boot image with a menu file.
+3. The machine locates the TFTP server and downloads the boot image with a menu file.
 4. The menu is displayed and the user chooses one option.
 5. By the option, the kernel/initrd images are downloaded with the specific parameters.
-6. The kernel loads the seed file, which tells the installation options and where the files are.
+6. The kernel loads the seed file, which shows the installation options and where the files are.
 7. The installation begins, download the files, prepare the OS and finishes.
 8. Machine reboots.
 The OS is ready to be used.

 ### Troubleshooting ###
-Besides cool, this proccess has too many parts that can fail.
-If it's not working, here a list of things to look out:
+Even though it's cool, this proccess has too many parts that may fail.
+If it's not working, here's a list of things to look out:

 * Machine boot order.
 * IP address/names of every server.